 - Evolution ™ Green Eye Coneflower – an enchanting green cone surrounded by pink petals.
 From Monrovia.

 - Echinacea Sombrero® Sangrita has vibrant red-orange petals and a burgundy flower stem from Darwin Perennials.
-Note: in my garden, the color came out much more orange than red.
+Note: in my garden, the colour came out much more orange than red.

-- Echinacea Sombrero® Granada Gold has a bright yellow color that doesn’t fade and a yellow cone that holds some of its hue when dried, making it really nice for dried flower arrangements.
+- Echinacea Sombrero® Granada Gold has a bright yellow colour that doesn’t fade and a yellow cone that holds some of its hues when dried, making it really nice for dried flower arrangements.
 From Darwin Perennials.

 Should I Deadhead Coneflowers?

-If you want to increase the size of newer forming bloos, you can deadhead Echinacea.
+If you want to increase the size of newer forming blooms, you can deadhead Echinacea.
 If you follow the stem down to the first set of leaves you might see flower buds forming.